Cervical screening: Emerging technologies

 In addition, p16/Ki-67 are emerging biomarkers that have been used as a triage method for HPV-positive patients.
-In studies conducted so far, p16/Ki-67 dual staining had a higher sensitivity and specificity compared to cytology.
+In studies conducted so far, p16/Ki-67 dual staining has had a higher sensitivity and specificity compared to cytology.
 Using these biomarkers may help in reducing the number of false-positive tests and unnecessary examinations.

 Assessing DNA methylation patterns in individuals with HPV is also an emerging screening method.
 There are about 80 methylation patterns that can serve as potential biomarkers for cervical cancer.
 Molecular testing of DNA methylation patterns is more objective than cytology testing and can be automated, requiring less training with more precision.

+Vaginal and urine self-sampling have shown promising results in detecting the signs of cervical cancer.
+They also offer a more environmentally friendly alternative to in-person screening.